dotzenith/lovesay.rs/README.md

 ### ❖ Information

-  lovesay.rs is a port of [lovesay](https://github.com/dotzenith/lovesay) in rust.
-It is a simple rust program that displays a quote from a loved one based on the day of the month or a quote passed in through the cli arguments.
+  lovesay.rs is a simple rust program that displays a quote from a loved one based on the day of the month or a quote passed in through the cli arguments.

   <img src="https://assets.danshu.co/lovesayrs/lovesay.gif" alt="lovesay output in different colorschemes">